Injury Attorneys | Restoring LivesTM

 When building a personal injury case, there’s a lot of ground to cover.
 Victim and witness testimony provides a detailed account of what happened, but the narrative is only part of the information necessary to express your side of the story.

-In most cases, identifying your immediate and current losses is a straightforward matter.
+Identifying immediate losses is a relatively straightforward matter.
 Medical bills and lost wages are generally hard dollar figures that are easy to document.
-Your attorney’s knowledge and experience will guide you in adding up every expense and loss—including things you may not think of.
+Immediate losses may include the following:

 In addition to expenses and lost income, you may qualify for monetary compensation for pain and suffering, and loss of enjoyment in life.
 If you have to miss important events, such as a planned vacation or family wedding, because of your injuries, that’s a loss for you—even though there may not be a direct financial cost.